-Dramatic improvements in the way rheumatoid arthritis (RA) is treated have given many people who are newly diagnosed the hope of achieving remission or at least getting damaging inflammation under tight control, a state doctors call “low disease activity.”
+Dramatic improvements in the way rheumatoid arthritis (RA) is treated have given many newly diagnosed people the hope of achieving remission or at least getting inflammation under tight control, a state doctors call “low disease activity.”

 Either goal is easier to achieve for some than others.
-Those who arrive in their rheumatologist’s office with signs that their RA is “operating on all gears” are likely to face challenges getting the inflammation levels as low as it needs to be.
+Those who arrive in their rheumatologist’s office with signs that their RA is “operating on all gears” are likely to face challenges getting the inflammation controlled.
 Having high disease activity for sustained periods raises the risks of permanent joint damage and comorbid conditions.
-Therefore, disease management requires greater vigilance and likely more aggressive treatment.
+Therefore, disease management requires greater watchfulness and likely more aggressive treatment.

 Are You High Risk?

-A comprehensive evaluation to determine a patient’s level of disease activity is critical at diagnosis, says M. Elaine Husni, MD, rheumatologist and director of the Arthritis & Musculoskeletal Treatment Center at the Cleveland Clinic.
-A solid baseline assessment gives your doctor a starting point from which to monitor whether your disease is improving, remaining stable or worsening.
+A comprehensive evaluation is critical at diagnosis, says M. Elaine Husni, MD, rheumatologist and director of the Arthritis & Musculoskeletal Treatment Center at the Cleveland Clinic.
+A solid baseline assessment of disease activity gives your doctor a starting point from which to monitor whether your disease is improving, remaining stable or worsening.

 - Number of swollen and tender joints.
 “If you have three or more affected joints,” says Dr. Husni, “the more likely your RA may progress and need more frequent evaluations.”

 - High baseline level of systemic inflammation.
-Simple blood tests give a snapshot of inflammation levels in your body.
-Doctors test erythrocyte sedimentation rate (ESR or “sed rate”) and/or C-reactive protein to measure inflammation.
+Simple blood tests for erythrocyte sedimentation rate (ESR or “sed rate”) and/or C-reactive protein (CRP) measure body-wide inflammation.
 Studies suggest that achieving remission can be extremely difficult if your baseline CRP level is 20 mg/L or higher.

 - Evidence of bone erosion on X-rays.
-Evidence of joint damage in newly diagnosed RA patients seen in X-rays is the best predictor that a patient’s disease activity will be difficult to manage, according to a study published in Arthritis Care & Research in December 2013.
+Evidence of joint damage in a newly diagnosed RA patient is a good predictor that the disease will be difficult to manage, according to a study published in Arthritis Care & Research in 2013.

 - Positive for rheumatoid factor (RF) or anti-cyclic citrullinated peptides (anti-CCP) antibodies.
-Not all RA patients have these immune system proteins in their blood, but if you do, you are prone to disease progression, Dr. Husni explains.
+If you have these immune system proteins in your blood, you are prone to disease progression, Dr. Husni explains.

 - Level of functional limitation.
-Difficulty climbing stairs, dressing and performing other activities of daily living at diagnosis could be a sign of increased inflammation or joint erosion.
+Difficulty climbing stairs, dressing and performing other activities of daily living at diagnosis could be a sign of increased inflammation or joint erosions.

 - Presence of nodules.
 Rheumatoid nodules (lumps of tissue) may occur under the skin on the elbows and fingers.

 - Presence of one or more conditions related to RA.
-Having one or more of these arthritis-related conditions signals a potential treatment challenge ahead: vasculitis (blood vessel inflammation), Felty’s syndrome (enlarged spleen and very low white blood cell count, which reduces the ability to fight infection) or Sjögren’s syndrome (poor function of the glands that produce tears and saliva).
+Having one or more of these arthritis-related conditions signals a potential treatment challenge ahead: vasculitis (blood vessel inflammation), Felty’s syndrome (enlarged spleen and very low white blood cell count) or Sjögren’s syndrome (poor function of the glands that produce tears and saliva).

 Crafting the Best Treatment Approach

 Many RA patients are treated initially with methotrexate or a similar drug from the class called disease-modifying antirheumatic drugs (DMARDs).
 But a poor prognosis suggests that methotrexate alone may not be enough to bring disease activity under control.
-Your doctor may combine methotrexate with another DMARD, such as hydroxychloroquine (Plaquenil), leflunomide (Arava) or sulfasalazine (Azulfidine).
-Another combination possibility is sulfasalazine with hydroxychloroquine (but not methotrexate).
-In some cases, so-called “triple therapy” – methotrexate, hydroxychloroquine and sulfasalazine – can be very effective.
+Your doctor may combine two DMARDs.
+In some cases, a combination of three DMARDs can be very effective.

-Another approach is starting treatment with a TNF inhibitor – adalimumab (Humira), certolizumab (Cimzia), etanercept (Enbrel), golimumab (Simponi) and infliximab (Remicade) – either with or without methotrexate.
-TNF inhibitors belong to a type of disease-modifying drugs called biologics, which work differently than traditional DMARDs.
+Another approach is starting treatment with a biologic drug – either with or without methotrexate.
+A TNF inhibitor is usually tried first, but other types of biologics are also available.
 TNF inhibitors block the action of tumor necrosis factor, a protein that promotes inflammation.

 If you take a TNF inhibitor for three months and your RA disease activity remains high, switching to another TNF inhibitor is an option.
 However, if the second TNF inhibitor fails, too, it’s unlikely that a third will help, says Dr. Ghaw.
-For such patients, the next choice may be a different class of biologic drugs, sometimes called non-TNF biologics.
-These medications include abatacept (Orencia), anakinra (Kineret), rituximab (Rituxan) and tocilizumab (Actemra).These drugs target other sources of inflammation.
+For such patients, the next choice may be a different biologic drug that targets another source of inflammation.

 With the many RA medications available today, persistence can help you find a therapeutic plan that does more than stop disease progression.
 “I don’t want my patients to have just an ok day,” says Dr. Ghaw.
 “I want them to feel good – back to normal.”